mr-tousif/Computational_Physics/README.md

 # Programs

-All these notebooks will help you to understand some of the basic program in python.
-Feel free to use for hand on experience in  Python.
+All these notebooks will help you to understand some of the basic programs in Python.